 - Know troubleshooting options.

-However, there have been cases where sales reps feel surgeons rely on them too heavily, providing advice and sometimes hands-on help to doctors who lacked sufficient expertise.
+However, in some cases, sales reps feel surgeons rely on them too heavily.
+On top of providing advice, sales reps report they sometimes must provide hands-on help to doctors who lacked sufficient expertise.

 Do doctors tell patients about this beforehand?